MrYsLab/telemetrix-rpi-pico-2w/docs/index.md

 automatically transmitting the collected data back to local receiving equipment for processing.

-Telemetrix is a telemetry system that allows you to remotely interact with the GPIO pins on you Raspberry Pi Pico 2W.
-If you set up a GPIO as a digital or analog input pin, Telemetrix will autonomously send reports for data changes.
+Telemetrix is a telemetry system that allows you to remotely interact with the GPIO pins on your Raspberry Pi Pico 2W.
+If you set up a GPIO pin as a digital or analog input, Telemetrix will autonomously send reports for all detected data changes.
 It also allows you to interact with your favorite i2c device, control stepper and servo motors, control NeoPixel strips, monitor DHT temperature sensors, and monitor HC-SR04 SONAR distance sensors.

 How does this all work?
-Telemetrix for the Raspberry Pi Pico consists of two main software components.
+Telemetrix for the Raspberry Pi Pico 2W consists of two main software components.
+A resident Pico 2W server and a client that is written using the Python APIs, running on a Windows, Linux, or macOS computer.
-A resident Pico 2W server, and a client, that you write using the Python APIs that runs on a Windows, Linux or macOS computer.
-The client and server communicate over either WiFi or Serial/USB transport.
+The client and server communicate over either a WiFi or a Serial/USB transport.

 The server is implemented using the
 [Arduino Pico Core,](https://github.com/earlephilhower/arduino-pico?tab=readme-ov-file)